swissmanu/mse-thesis/content/content.md

 Using the two inspection methods, I could verify that operator log points fulfill the requirements stated at the beginning of this section.
 In addition, the cognitive walkthrough further revealed several usability issues as documented in [Appendix @sec:paper-2-supplementary].
 These results provided valuable input for the upcoming Prototype phase.

 ## Prototype
 Once I was confident that operator log points satisfied an RxJS software engineer's needs, I reimplemented the PoC debugger.
 For the prototype, I focused on functionality, maintainability, and extensibility.
-Eventually, I released version 0.1.0 of "RxJS Debugging for Visual Studio Code," the first fully integrated RxJS debugger for an IDE.
+Eventually, I released version 0.1.0 of "RxJS Debugging for vscode," the first fully integrated RxJS debugger for an IDE.

 The initial version of the extension enabled engineers to debug RxJS-based applications running with Node.js.
 There are no additional setup steps necessary: Once the extension is installed, it suggests operator log points with a small, diamond-shaped icon next to the respective operator.
 Next, the engineer launches their application using the built-in JavaScript debugger.
 By doing so, the debugger augments RxJS automatically to provide life-cycle events to vscode.
 The extension displays these life-cycle events for enabled operator log points in line with the operator in the source code editor.